6x Faster Excel Reads in Power Automate: Office Scripts vs “List Rows” [Benchmark]

 Screenshot showing an error when attempting to retrieve 100,000 rows

-In this article, I’ll demonstrate how to use Office Scripts to retrieve large amounts of data from Excel more reliably.
+In this article, I’ll demonstrate how to use Office Scripts to bypass these limits and retrieve data reliably.

-First, let’s build a function that can retrieve values without depending on the table schema.
+First, let’s look at a generic function that can retrieve values efficiently without depending on a specific table schema.

 Screenshot of Office Script code returning table data as JSON string